siegblink/siegblink/README.md

 ✅ I’m a JavaScript Developer.

-✅ Nowadays, I'm working on Web3 projects, and projects that make use of AI technologies.
+✅ Nowadays, I'm working on my system architecture and full-stack development skills.

 ✅ At present, I'm learning how to build AI-powered projects using the LangChain framework.